iulianbarbu/transaction-processor/README.md

 transaction we use to showcase the scalability and multi-threaded runtime at action.
-In order to really make use of the multi-threaded environment in a setup that does not involve millions of transactions, the transaction execution supports interferring into the execution of a transaction, by delaying it with a 100 millis for every executed transaction.
-This enables greater contention on system resources, in the period of time the transcation is delayed, because the transaction processor wants to fulfil other transaction at the same time.
+In order to really make use of the multi-threaded environment in a setup that does not involve millions of transactions, the transaction execution supports interfering into the execution of a transaction, by delaying it with a 100 millis for every executed transaction.
+This enables greater contention on system resources, in the period of time the transaction is delayed, because the transaction processor wants to fulfil other transaction at the same time.

 Running all the benchmarks can be done by: `cargo bench`.
 Benchmarks run on a